White-ZXC/White-ZXC.github.io/contents/home.md

 2868927917@qq.com

 #### Education
-U.C., Computer Science and Technology, Minzu University of China, 2024—2028 (expected).\
+B.E., Computer Science and Technology, Minzu University of China, 2024—2028 (expected).\
 More are waiting...

 #### Research Interests